 First-class mail is posted immediately to student boxes.
 Boxes, packages, or mail requiring signatures are inventoried when they arrive at Station B (the central campus post office located in Rand Hall) or Peabody (Hill Center).
 A claim slip is then placed in the student's mailbox to notify the student about the receipt of a priority mailing.
 Students may claim parcels or priority mailings at the package window Monday-Friday, 10:00 a.m. to 4:00 p.m.
 The package window is open 10:00 a.m.-12 noon on Saturdays.
 (Special move-in hours and location are listed below.)
-Packages must be picked up at the central pick-up station August 24-September 13, 2002.
-(See below for additional information about the central pick-up station, located in Lot 16, adjacent to the University Club.)
+Packages must be picked up at the central pick-up station August 19-September 9, 2005.